Yeovil: Roads

 The town is on the A30; it was the main route between London and the South West until it was supplanted by the A303 to its north.
 Junction 25 of the M5 motorway lies around 20 mi to the west, near Taunton, giving access to Bristol and the Midlands.
 Yeovil is also on the mainly single-carriageway A37 north–south road between Bristol and Weymouth.

 Education

-Further education in Yeovil is mainly offered by Yeovil College, with land-based studies available at a Yeovil centre of Bridgwater College, and some provision through private providers.
+Further education in Yeovil is mainly provided by Yeovil College, with land-based studies available at a Yeovil centre of Bridgwater College, and some provision through private providers.
 The town also has a higher education centre, University Centre Yeovil, whose main degree-awarding body is Bournemouth University, with University of the West of England offering some courses.

-Secondary education in Yeovil is provided by four schools: Westfield Academy on Stiby Road; Preston School, with actress Sarah Parish among its past pupils; and Bucklers Mead Academy with past pupils including Ian Botham.
+Secondary education in Yeovil is provided by three schools: Westfield Academy, on Stiby Road; Preston School; and Bucklers Mead Academy.

 Media

 Local television coverage is provided by BBC West and ITV West Country.

-Radio stations are BBC Radio Somerset, Heart West, Greatest Hits Radio South West, and Radio Ninesprings.
+Radio stations are BBC Radio Somerset, Heart West, Greatest Hits Radio South West and Radio Ninesprings.

 Local newspapers are the Western Gazette, Somerset Guardian and Standard and SomersetLive.